tylergibbs2/Tsundoku/README.md

 Anime is able to be matched from any source with an RSS feed.
 Out of the box, Tsundoku has sources for [Nyaa.si](https://nyaa.si/), [SubsPlease](https://subsplease.org/), and [Tokyo Toshokan](https://www.tokyotosho.info/).

+Please check out the [wiki](https://github.com/tylergibbs2/Tsundoku/wiki) if you have any troubles.

 [Chat on Discord](https://discord.gg/thxN858gXm)

 <p align="center">